Senate readies final congressional OK of $40B Ukraine aid

 Associated Press

-WASHINGTON (AP) — A $40 billion infusion of military and economic aid for Ukraine and its allies was on the cusp of Senate passage Thursday as both parties rallied behind America’s latest, and quite possibly not last, financial salvo against Russia’s invasion.
+WASHINGTON (AP) — A $40 billion infusion of military and economic aid for Ukraine and its allies moved to the cusp of Senate passage Thursday as both parties rallied behind America’s latest, and quite possibly not last, financial salvo against Russia’s invasion.

-Thursday’s planned vote would give final congressional approval to the package, three weeks after President Joe Biden requested a smaller $33 billion version.
-The House approved it last week after beefing up its defense and humanitarian expenditures, and Senate passage was not in doubt, though a modest group of America First-minded Republicans was expected to vote “no.”
+Thursday’s vote would give final congressional approval to the package, three weeks after President Joe Biden requested a smaller $33 billion version.
+The House approved it last week after beefing up its defense and humanitarian expenditures and Senate passage was not in doubt, though a group of America First-minded Republicans was expected to vote “no.”

+All opponents were Republicans last week as well when the House approved the measure 368-57.
+Though support in both chambers was unmistakably bipartisan, the GOP defections were noteworthy ahead of November elections for control of Congress and after former President Donald Trump, still a potent force in the party, complained that such sums should first be targeted at domestic problems.

+Senate Majority Leader Chuck Schumer, D-N.Y., said it was “beyond troubling” that Republicans were opposing the Ukraine assistance.
+“It appears more and more that MAGA Republicans are on the same soft-on-Putin playbook that we saw used by former President Trump,” said Schumer, using the Make America Great Again acronym Democrats have been using to cast those Republicans as extremists.

 Biden’s quick signature was certain as Russia’s attack, which has mauled Ukraine’s forces and cities, slogs into a fourth month with no obvious end ahead.
 That means more casualties and destruction in Ukraine, which has relied heavily on U.S. and Western assistance for its survival, especially advanced arms, with requests for more aid potentially looming.

-Senate Majority Leader Chuck Schumer, D-N.Y., said Wednesday he was not confident this would be the final measure to help Ukraine.
+On Wednesday, Schumer said he was not confident this would be the final measure to help Ukraine.
 “They’re doing the fighting, they’re the ones getting killed, they’re the ones struggling and suffering.
 The least we can do is give them the weaponry they need,” he said.

-Senate Minority Leader Mitch McConnell, R-Ky., said Russian President Vladimir Putin’s invasion is “a dangerous spark to be stamped out” before it succeeds or encourages other countries like China to launch attacks in their regions.
-Though he did not specifically address future aid for Ukraine, McConnell said countries should “stand shoulder to shoulder against authoritarian aggression” and said the U.S. must continue helping other allies upgrade their militaries.

 Sen. Rand Paul, R-Ky., who’s long had non-interventionist views, used procedural tactics to thwart Schumer and McConnell, who’d planned for Senate approval a week ago.